How to Develop Key Risk Indicators (KRIs) to Fortify Your Business

 Financial KRIs

 Quantitative financial KRIs may be of greater significance to commercial or retail banks, asset management or firms, or Certified Public Accounting (CPA) firms.
-Some examples of financial KRIs that can link to external environmental factors might include ones that measure an economic downturn or regulatory changes.
+Some examples of financial KRIs pointing to external environmental factors might include ones that measure an economic downturn or regulatory changes.
 Internal factors might be changes to strategic goals, budget limitations, or acquisitions.

 Human Resource KRIs